kshedden/case_studies/methods/largescale.md

 *false discovery rate* is $E [\sum H_jR_j / \sum R_j | \sum R_j > 0]$.
 This is the expected proportion
 among all rejected hypotheses that are falsely rejected.

-There are several ways to estimate false discovery rates and we only briefly introduce them here.
+There are several ways to estimate false discovery rates and we only briefly introduce two of them here.
 A very basic approach is to start with a Z-scored test statistic for the j'th hypothesis.
 This could be $Z_j = \hat{\theta}_j / \hat{s}_j$, or a transformed version of this ratio intended to improve the normality of $Z_j$.
 Under the null hypothesis, $Z_j$ follows a standard normal distribution.
 If the null distribution is not true,